Summer Term – Curriculum Newsletter – Year 1

 HOME READING - Home reading continues to be an important aspect of school and is part of the children’s homework.
 Regular home reading is one of the most significant factors in helping your child become a successful reader.
 This does not need to be every day but in line with other schools we look for at least 3 times a week.
 Please record this in their Reading Record book.

 SPELLINGS & KEYWORDS - Keywords are checked in class and always in a different order from the list.
 Spellings are tested weekly.
 It is also part of your child’s homework to practice their key words to read and spell every day with you.

-D&T – This half term we will be designing and creating an animal enclosure.
-We will design it on paper before creating it.
-We will be considering how to make our structures stiffer and stronger, will be looking at using mechanisms and will participate in practical tasks such as cutting, joining and finishing.
-Please can you bring items such as cereal boxes, cleaned milk bottles, shoe boxes or any recyclable items that could help us to construct our animal enclosures during D&T.
+D&T – This half term we will be designing and creating Tudor Houses.
+We will research how Tudor houses were made and what materials they were made from.
+We will be considering how to make our structures stiffer and stronger and will participate in practical tasks such as cutting, joining and finishing.

 PE – Your child will need to have their PE kit in school all week.
 Please ensure all t-shirts, shorts, plimsolls and bags are clearly named as they often get mixed up during changing.